jleon253/my-google-map/README.md

 This project is a small test of new google maps component for Angular 9, using Angular Material for the UI.

+> You must allow that Google know your location.
+This allow that app initialize correctly.

 **DEMO:** https://jleon253.github.io/my-google-map/

 ### Dev tools used: